-One of my absolute favorite things about dining out at Greek restaurants is slaying an order of greek potatoes.
-Soft and creamy on the inside, and slightly crisp on the edges with a rich, lemony flavor and a hit of earthy oregano.. it’s just one heavenly bite after the other.
+One of my absolute favorite things about dining out at Greek restaurants is slaying an order of Greek-Style Potatoes.
+Soft and creamy on the inside, and slightly crisp on the edges with a rich, lemony flavor and a hit of earthy oregano — it’s just one heavenly bite after the other.

-Anywho, I finally reached out to Erin and asked what the trick to perfect greek potatoes were because all my attempts were #FAILS.
+Anywho, I finally reached out to Erin and asked what the trick to perfect Greek-Style Potatoes were because all my attempts were #FAILS.
 This was her response:

 These go well with practically anything but a few serving suggestions: Grilled Rack of Lamb with Mint Chimichurri, Greek Lamb Meatballs, Rosemary Roasted Rack of Lamb, Baked Beef Kofta with Saffron Aioli, and Pan Roasted Greek Chicken Thighs.